“Humane” Labels

 Like free range and pasture raising chickens and pigs, regenerative grazing methods for cows and other ruminants use fewer animals in a much larger area of land, so scaling up is impossible to feed the now 8 billion people on the planet.
 After four decades of trials and studies, there is no peer-reviewed science that shows that this management approach is better than conventional grazing systems.
 The vast majority of experimental evidence does not support the claims of enhanced ecological benefits despite being rigorously evaluated by numerous investigators at multiple locations and in a wide range of precipitation zones over a period of several decades.
 This method of farming does not increase soil carbon sequestering, does not increase plant or animal production, does not improve surface-water hydrology conditions.

-Only under very specific and hard to acquire conditions is there actually carbon sequestration from this method, but even then, it’s time limited—it only lasts a for a short period of time, and its easily reversable and doesn’t offset the methane emissions coming from the cow.
+Only under very specific and hard to acquire conditions is there actually carbon sequestration from this method, but even then, it’s time limited—it only lasts for a short period of time, and its easily reversible and doesn’t offset the methane emissions coming from the cow.

 Regenerative grazing also requires extensive fencing, which disrupts wildlife migration and wild animal movement patterns.
 We do not need to graze cows and in fact, this is one of the most detrimental and destructive human activities on the planet, no matter the method or the label on the product.
 The best and most ecological use for land is to rewild—let plants and trees grow and sequester carbon naturally.